dynamox-s-a/c-c-plus-plus-developer-challenge/README.md

 While going through the challenge, you should be able to handle ambiguous situations, adhere to best practices in firmware development, and demonstrate excellent problem-solving skills.
 Effective communication through well-documented code, code quality, readability, and maintainability will also be evaluated.

 ## Challenge
-Develop a application that performs configured artimethical operations and has an HMI(Human Machine Interface)
+Develop an application that performs configured artimethical operations and has an HMI(Human Machine Interface)

 ## Requirements